10 things to consider when selecting a wholesale coffee supplier

-If you look outside the cafe and coffee industry for a moment, we know from our own personal life experiences that most large companies can be difficult and frustrating to deal with (Banks, Telecommunications, Utilities, Government agencies, etc.) - due to the relative position you occupy in their list of customers - are you basically just 1 of many 1,000's.
+We all know from our personal life experiences that most large companies can be difficult and frustrating to deal with ( think Banks, Telecommunications, Utilities, Government agencies, etc.).

-Coffee reps often brag about the size of the company they work for and that how they source better qualities for cheaper, which is how they can offer you these incredible deals (including the free incentives.....which.....umm.....are not really free).
+Coffee reps often brag about the size of their company and how they source better qualities for cheaper, giving you an edge when you partner with them.

-The larger coffee companies buy cheaper grades because they have a bigger base of locked-in customers on contract and can afford to leverage their brand by being willing to sacrifice quality against cost.
-Smaller companies are more interested in building their reputation and therefore will not take risks with cheaper coffees.
+It's no surprise that large coffee companies buy cheaper grades.
+Smaller coffee brands are more interested in building their reputation and will not take risks with cheaper coffees.

 How to measure coffee quality

-The truth is that it's not easy - quality means different things to most people - and even the so-called experts struggle and sometime tumble.
+Measuring quality is not easy.
+It means different things to many people and even so-called experts can struggle to find common ground.